Part C – Advanced Lumbar Spine & Extremities – Lower Limb

 This 28 hour course will review and advance the theory and practical application of MDT in relation to the Lumbar Spine and introduce the concept of MDT in the assessment and management of lower limb musculoskeletal disorders.

-The course will firstly help participants expand their ability to assess, classify and manage patients with lower back problems, related referred pain and functional limitations.
+The course will firstly help participants expand their ability to assess, classify and manage patients with lower back problems, related leg symptoms and functional limitations.

 Secondly, the theory and practical application of MDT for lower limb musculoskeletal disorders is presented.
-Lectures, patient assessments and practical sessions are utilised to demonstrate the characteristics and management of the MDT syndromes and OTHER subgroups, as they present in the lower limb.
+Lectures, patient assessments, discussions and practice of procedures are utilised to demonstrate the characteristics and management of the MDT classifications as they present in the lower extremity.

-Problem solving, reflective learning, clinical reasoning, practical activities and patient demonstrations are utilised to ensure participants gain a broader knowledge of MDT, within the biopsychosocial framework.
+Problem solving, reflective learning, clinical reasoning, practical activities and patient demonstrations are utilised to ensure participants gain a broader knowledge of MDT, within the biopsychosocial framework of the patients experience.

 Participants will have the opportunity to discuss and extensively practice the MDT assessment, classification and management process, including the application of both self-treatment and clinician procedures.